Is Nursing School Hard?

 Start Your Nursing Journey Today

-Because of the accelerated timeline, in-person labs, and clinical placements, nursing school is hard.
+So, is nursing school hard?
+Because of the accelerated timeline, in-person labs, and clinical placements, yes it is hard.
 But, with hard work and determination, you can do it.
 A career in nursing is well within your reach and worth the time commitment and sacrifices it may take to graduate from an ABSN program.

 We know it’s not easy, but we also believe the best things are worth working for.
 At Notre Dame of Maryland University, we want to help you achieve your dream of becoming a nurse and we are always here to help.